UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/_posts/2024-07-07-SafeNetworkedRobotics.md

 ## Motivation

-Recently, an increasing number of robotic applications adapt remote assistance through teleoperation, ranging from remote manipulation for surgery to emergency take-over of autonomous vehicles.
+Recently, an increasing number of robotic applications have adopted remote assistance through teleoperation, ranging from remote manipulation for surgery to emergency takeover of autonomous vehicles.
 Teleoperation is even used to control food delivery robots from command centers hundreds of miles away.
 What has contributed to this trend?

 We identify the following two crucial reasons:

 <ol>
     <li> <strong>Mobile robots are constrained by their onboard computing power and cannot run powerful deep neural networks (DNNs) for perception and control tasks.</strong> Hence, it is preferred to offload sensor observations to a remote server via wireless networks, where these powerful DNNs can be run.</li>
-    <li><strong>Autonomous robots cannot handle all possible edge cases.</strong> While encountering new scenarios (out of the training distribution), it is necessary to have a human-in-the-loop to take over control.</li>
+    <li><strong>Autonomous robots cannot handle all possible edge cases.</strong> While encountering a new scenario (out of the training distribution), it is necessary to have a human-in-the-loop to take over control.</li>
 </ol>

 <p>Though teleoperation has a lot of potential benefits, there are practical concerns that need to be addressed.
-For example, while using public communication networks, stochastic communication delays could potentially lead to violation of key safety properties.</p>
+For example, while using public communication networks, stochastic communication delays could potentially lead to the violation of key safety properties.</p>

 Therefore, in this work, we ask the following key question: <strong>How do we ensure safe networked control over wireless networks with stochastic communication delays?</strong> This blog will briefly explain our proposed solution and experimental results, including a real-world demonstration of safe networked control using F1/10th cars while transmitting sensor data through our university's public Wi-Fi network.